agarioch/rpsls/README.md

 This is a simple Next.js project that allows a user to play rock paper scissors against a computer that selects its own gesture at random.
 Right now it does not work as intended, as the computer always wins!

-It's currently not working, a few bugs were added by the last person who touched this code..
+It's currently not working, a few bugs were added by the last person who touched this code.
 We'd like you to get this project up and running and complete the game logic by extending the rules to include the `lizard` and `spock` gestures